-Considering you are starting with your prep from 5th July, you have 150 days before CAT, expecting CAT to be in first week of December as last year.
+Considering you are starting with your prep from 5th July, you have 150 days before CAT, expecting CAT to be in last week of November as last year.

 If you are a serious CAT aspirant , it’s still possible to bell the CAT with high percentile in 5 months ( approx) prep.
 I will help in designing the outline for your plan with the help of the Facebook Cat Preparation – iQuanta group and iQuanta such that you will be able to build your own strategies.